-Non EU-citizens who wish to study or work in the Czech Republic are required to have the long-term residence visa or the long-term residence permit before arriving in the Czech Republic.
+Non-EU-citizens who wish to study or work in the Czech Republic are required to have a long-term residence visa or the long-term residence permit before arriving in the Czech Republic.

 The applicant must register an appointment with the local Embassy of the Czech Republic in order to submit the application.
-At some Embassies, the appointments are registered via the Internet registration system VISAPOINT (change the language in the top right hand side corner).
-Read more about registration.
+At some Embassies, the appointments are registered via the Internet, telephone or another way.
+Please consult the Czech Embassy in your country.

-The application procedure for obtaining a visa for study purposes can take up to 60 days.
-Please read the information below carefully and start your application procedure immediately after receiving documents from our university.
+The application procedure for obtaining a visa for study purposes can easily take up 60–90 days.
+Please read the information below carefully and start your application procedure immediately after receiving documents and/or instructions from our university.

 If you plan to travel in the Schengen area, make sure you apply for the type of visa which allows it.